jyonitshuler/Rin3-OCO-Report-Template/README.md

 # Report Types & Templates

 ## Report Summations
-This section will contain a template for summations of reports from other child welfare organizations, both in Oregon and nationally  #insert graph
+This section will contain a template for summations of reports from other child welfare organizations, both in Oregon and nationally

 ## Recent Legislation
 This section will contain a template for explanations of recent legislation tied to OCO's [**2021 Children's Agenda**](https://ourchildrenoregon.org/our-work/policy-advocacy/#childrens-agenda)